 - VA mortgages

 With a guarantee from the Department of Veterans Affairs, a VA loan qualifies service people and veterans.
 This specialized loan does not require a down payment, has limited closing costs, and provides a competitive interest rate.
 While the VA does not actually issue the mortgage loans, it does certify eligibility to qualify for a VA loan.

 A piggy-back loan is a second mortgage that closes at the same time as the first.
 Generally the piggyback loan is for 10 percent of the home's amount, while the first mortgage finances 80 percent.
 The borrower covers the remaining 10%, rather than having to put together the typical 20% down payment.

 - Carry-Back loans

-Need to talk about down payments?
-Give us a call: (718) 477-4405.
+Want to discuss your down payment?
+Give us a call at (718) 477-4405.